rstacruz/cheatsheets/kubernetes.md

 category: Devops
 layout: 2017/sheet
 updated: 2024-02-15
+intro: |
+ [Kubernetes](https://kubernetes.io/docs/home/) is an open-source container orchestration system for automating software deployment, scaling, and management.
+Originally designed by Google, the project is now maintained by the Cloud Native Computing Foundation.
+But if your only using the CLI I recommend [K9S](https://k9scli.io/)..
 ---

 # Kubernetes Cheatsheet

-Kubernetes is an open-source container orchestration system for automating software deployment, scaling, and management.
-Originally designed by Google, the project is now maintained by the Cloud Native Computing Foundation.
-But if your only using the CLI I recommend [K9S](https://k9scli.io/).

 ## Cluster Management